ComArtSci Brings Entrepreneurship and Innovation in the Form of an Advertising Software Powerhouse and Places in AWS Competition

 Getting the Wheels Turning

-Josh Cooper, an advertising management senior at MSU and the founder of SKOOP, began his work as an entrepreneur by providing free transportation for students in East Lansing.
+Cooper, while an advertising management senior at MSU, began his work as an entrepreneur by providing free transportation for students in East Lansing.

 He noticed that some companies used advertising to pay for these service costs in order to allow consumers to freely use their products.
 Cooper combined both of these ideas and established a rickshaw service for students in East Lansing.
 The business model was two-fold: advertisers got to display their content and students got to move around campus at no cost to them.
 This became SKOOP’s first big venture.